Parent / Guardian FAQs

 Yes, the university will be open during the VJKF Program.
 However, the university will not be as busy as it would be during their Fall and Winter semesters which start in September and end in April.

 Typically our group will stay in the university residence halls with our group on the same floor in the same area.
 Most residence halls will not actively be housing university students.
 There can be instances where other groups are at the university and are staying in the residence as well, they can range from all age groups.
 It’s likely that we won't be the only group staying at the residence hall.

-You and your student would have spoken with our Executive Director or Program Coordinator throughout the application and travel accommodation process.
+You and your student would have spoken with a member of our team throughout the application and travel accommodation process.
 Our team will document a travel itinerary which will include pick up and drop off protocol.
 You and your student will know who will be meeting your student at the airport, and they will have a VJKF marker, or way to ensure the student knows who to look for.

 Are all expenses really paid?